cmbosancianu/2020-Causal-Inference-course/README.md

 In addition, participants will encounter chapters from other books and journal articles to read; these primarily provide illustrations and more background.
 Articles that are designated as **Optional Readings** are not required, although references to them and techniques they use will be made during the lecture.

 Articles listed under **Application Readings** serve as an example case during the lecture.
 For each session, the first reading is mandatory.
-In order to increase the choice set for participants, we also additional applications papers, but these will usually not be discussed in class.
+In order to increase the choice set for participants, we also include additional applications papers, but these will usually not be discussed in class.
 Reading or skim-reading these papers will give you a clearer idea how the method discussed during the session is used in practice.

 This course has an exclusive focus on causal identification and inference.
 There are other books that focus more on statistical modeling and estimation.
 If you are interested in these topics, please consult the following: